project-receptor/satellite-receptor-installer/README.md

 Requirements
 ------------

-This role requires Receptor and python2-jmespath be installed on the system.
+This role requires Receptor be installed on the system.

 Role Variables
 --------------